autolab/docs/docs/index.md

         cp config/autogradeConfig.rb.template config/autogradeConfig.rb

 10. (Using MySQL) Editing Database YML.
 Change the <username> and <password> fields in config/database.yml to the username and password that has been set up for the mysql.
-For example if your username is user1, and your password is 123456, then your yml would be
+For example if your username is `user1`, and your password is `123456`, then your yml would be

         :::yml
         development:
         adapter: mysql2
-        database: user1_autolab_development
+        database: autolab_development
         pool: 5
         username: user1
         password: '123456'